taiqianguo/multi_array_signal_classification-MUSIC-/README.md

 ### Future Development:

-For future development, robustness, more test cases, and vector calculators should be considered.
+For future development, numerical robustness, more test cases, and vector calculators should be considered.
 Baed on my estimation, the total delay can shrinked up to around 1us with good parallel and spectrum search strategy.
 And this will be attractive for some interesting applications.